-With home and other property values recently increasing, fewer property owners are appealing their value assessed.
-Those that do appeal are given our full attention and this exemplifies the county strategic plan Goal #6: Provide efficient, effective, and responsive government through stewardship and accountability.
+With home and other property values continuing to increase, fewer property owners are appealing their value assessed than historically.
+Those that do appeal are given our full attention and this exemplifies the county strategic plan Goal #5: Provide efficient, effective, and responsive government through stewardship and accountability.